elfeck/SGpp-wiki/Base-quick-start-(C⁺⁺).md

 Identical versions of the example are given in all languages currently supported by SG++: C++, Python, Java, and MATLAB.

-For instructions on how to compile and run the example, please see \ref installation.

 In the example, we create a two-dimensional regular sparse grid of level 3 (with grid points ![f0]) using piecewise bilinear basis functions